-As of October 15, 2004, there were approximately 61,792,029 outstanding units of limited partnership interests of the Operating Partnership that are exchangeable for cash or, at our option, shares of our common stock on a one-for-one basis.
+At December 31, 2003, there were approximately 60,592,000 outstanding units of limited partnership interests of the Operating Partnership that are exchangeable for shares of our common stock on a one-for-one basis.
 Although such exchanges would typically require the exchanging limited partner to recognize taxable gain on the exchange, the sale of substantial numbers of shares could adversely affect the prevailing market price for our securities.
 The existence of registration rights in favor of the limited partners and other parties could also adversely affect the terms upon which we can obtain additional capital in the equity markets in the future.